North Carolina School Bus Accident Attorney

 Child Hurt by a Negligent Driver?
 Call a NC School Bus Accident Lawyer

 School bus accidents are complex cases.
-If your child sustained injuries in a bus crash, you need a knowledgeable North Carolina school bus accident attorney who has experience with this type of personal injury claim.
-Our trial lawyers are well-versed in tort law and North Carolina personal injury cases filed against governmental entities.
+If your child sustained injuries in a bus crash, you need a knowledgeable school bus accident attorney who has experience with this type of personal injury claim.
+Our trial lawyers are well-versed in tort law and personal injury cases filed against governmental entities.
 We also have a history of success with school bus crash cases and other motor vehicle accident claims as well.

 Our personal injury attorneys accept school bus accident cases nationwide from our offices in North Carolina.
 Contact us online or call one of our locations in Raleigh, Jacksonville, Goldsboro or Kinston to schedule a free consultation.